tjonesster/alphafold/README.md

 # AlphaFold

+I have currently broken the docker setup by messing up some paths.

 This package provides an implementation of the inference pipeline of AlphaFold v2.0.
 This is a completely new model that was entered in CASP14 and published in Nature.
 For simplicity, we refer to this model as AlphaFold throughout the rest